Search and Hit Enter

 What is whey protein isolate?

 Whey protein isolate is protein powder derived from milk.
-Unlike it’s cousin, whey protein concentrate, WPI goes through additional filtration.
-This removes most of the lactose, carb and fat content that remains in WPC.
-This means that WPI is a better protein for people with lactose concerns.
+Unlike it’s cousin whey protein concentrate, WPI goes through additional filtration.
+This removes most of the lactose, carbohydrate and fat content that remains in WPC.
+This means that WPI is a lower lactose protein and thus better for people with lactose issues.

 I use WPI because I tolerate it really well.
 A lot of brands out there have different additives such as xanthan gum, guar gum, fibres, psyllium husk and fats like MCT oil.
 In my mug cake testing, I found that these types of protein powders work really differently in cooking than a pure, lean WPI.
 I use a pure WPI because a lot of the former ingredients don’t work for me.
 All this to say: this recipe has only been tested with a pure, lean whey without any additives (aside from stevia and vanilla bean).